DawoodArshad/Calculator/README.md

 Multiplication: Multiplies two numbers.
 Division: Divides the first number by the second, with error handling for division by zero.
 Usage
-Run the program: Execute the script in a Python environment.
-Choose an operation: When prompted, enter:
+To run the program the user have to Choose an operation: When prompted, enter:
 1 for addition
 2 for subtraction
 3 for multiplication
 4 for division
 q to exit the program
-Input numbers: After selecting an operation, input the two numbers when prompted.
+Input numbers: After selecting an operation, the user will give two numbers when asked.
-Example
-plaintext
+**Example:**
 choose option:
 1. addition
 2. subtraction